RenzoDG99/Enterprise-Hotel-PowerBI-Analytics/README.md

 The dashboard transforms raw hotel financial data into interactive analytical insights that support management decision-making across revenue, costs, departments, booking channels, and market segments.

-All data was AI generated and does not come from an actual hotel chain.
-It is all theoretical

 The project demonstrates practical Data Analyst skills including:

 - Data cleaning and transformation using Power Query